keenlabs/KeenClient-Python/README.md

 ### Questions & Support

 If you have any questions, bugs, or suggestions, please report them via Github Issues.
-Or, come chat with us anytime at [users.keen.io](http://users.keen.io).
 We'd love to hear your feedback and ideas!

 ### Contributing
 This is an open source project and we love involvement from the community!
 Hit us up with pull requests and issues.